 Residential growth trends experienced by Washington County were strong in the first half of the 2000's but slowed substantially over the last decade and a half.
-This current slow growth trend is expected to continue into the near future as the economy and housing market continually readjust to ever changing market conditions. housing prices/demand increased in 2021/2022, rising interest rates have seemingly cooled off the market in 2022/2023, and it remains to be seen what the final impact will be.
+This current slow growth trend is expected to continue into the near future as the economy and housing market continually readjust to ever changing market conditions.
+While housing prices/demand increased in 2021/2022, rising interest rates cooled off the market in 2022/2023.
+Discussions of lowering interest rates as inflation rates normalize have occurred, but the exact timeframe and resulting impact on housing remains to be seen.

 The "work from home model" or "telecommuting" option has become popular with many employers during, and since the pandemic.
-Based in part due to the fight against inflation/rising interest rates, some employers have started reducing staff.
-Some of these reductions include both onsite and virtual workers.
-Other businesses claim to be short staffed and are actively attempting to hire employees (both onsite and virtual).
+Based in part due to the fight against inflation/rising interest rates, some employers have started reducing staff (both virtual and onsite).
+Despite the varying media reports on the status of the economy and potential workforce, many businesses claim to be short staffed and are actively attempting to hire employees (both onsite and virtual).
 Based on many factors, this could result in an increase in population in rural areas that have a lower cost of living like Washington County.
-Conversely, with escalating oil/gas/transportation costs, this could deter some individuals from relocating to Washington County.
-With limited housing inventory, higher interest rates, and a slowing job market it could also slow down the potential increase in population.
-A planned rail-car manufacturing plant and numerous logistics facilities could provide both professional and workforce jobs to the county.
+Conversely, with escalating oil/gas/transportation costs, this could deter some individuals that work onsite in other areas from relocating to Washington County due to travel costs.
+With limited housing inventory, higher interest rates, and a steady, but not growing job market it could also slow down the potential increase in population.
 The duration and impact of the current economic climate on the population migration to this area remains to be seen, and is assumed to be relatively flat for the next few years.
-In addition, the annual number of births recorded in Washington County has not been above 1,800 since